FoodTrackerApp/food-tracker-next/README.md

 ```

 ## Known Issues
-- When editing an item without changing the date, the date gets corrupted in the frontend and undefined behaviour will commence
+~~- When editing an item without changing the date, the date gets corrupted in the frontend and undefined behaviour will commence
-Workaround: Always change the date when editing an item (using the same date works as well).
+Workaround: Always change the date when editing an item (using the same date works as well).~~

+This has been fixed.

 ## Development